Ubaid242/Ubaid242/README.md

 - Managed and optimized databases including **MySQL**, **MongoDB**, **PostgreSQL**
 - Used **Docker** for containerization and **CI/CD** for automated deployments
 - Implemented advanced **SEO** strategies and on-page optimizations
+- Worked on **Linux-based** development and deployment environments

 ---